History of graphic design: Computer-aided graphic design in posters

-The London Underground Electric Railway Company Ltd. published this poster in 1924.

 1972 Olympics and Otl Aicher posters

 The internationally recognized artist Otl Aicher was a graphic designer, urban planner, photographer, and the mastermind behind the imagery for the 1972 Munich Olympics and the Rotis typeface.
 Growing up as a child in Nazi Germany, Aicher, along with his friends Hans and Sophie Scholl, organized the anti-Nazi political organization Die Weisse Rose (the White Rose).
 In 1943, the Scholls and Aicher were arrested by the Nazi party.
 While Aicher was released, the Scholls went to trial, where they were found guilty of treason and executed.
 After the war Aicher went on to help rebuild his ravaged city of Ulm and to found the influential international school of design, Hochschule für Gestaltung (HfG).

 In Munich's original bid for the 1972 Olympics, one of the main promises was to create a synthesis between sport and art.
 Otl Aicher was appointed as the head of the committee's visual design group, and his mandate was to deploy art in a relatively new role of promoting this global public event.
 From the start, posters were high on the agenda of the organizing committee, and ideas were discussed as early as September 1967 to publish a series of art posters that would "relate artistic activity to the Olympic Games and engage the best artists to collaborate," and also to commission an internationally known artist for the official poster.

 Otl Aicher created the official posters for the 1972 Olympic Games in Munich.
 As he pointed out in his essay "Entwurf der Moderne" ("Designing the Modern Era"), the German word entwerfen, meaning "to draft" or "design", also contains the verb werfen, meaning "to throw".
 But where?
 To whom?
 What?
 And with what intention?
 As Benjamin Secher writes:

 He devised an invigorating, almost Day-glo palette for the Olympics that was utterly free of red and black — banned for their association with the German flag.
 Athletes depicted in the official posters for each sport had their uniforms stripped of any national identifier, leaving the emphasis firmly on individual effort.
 Even the logo for the Games, a graphic of a radiant sun, hammered home the message of universality and, above all, optimism.

 Aicher developed a comprehensive system to articulate the games' character across a wide range of materials, from signage to printed pieces and even staff uniforms.
 As the introduction to his exhibition at states: "His works, including official posters and sporting event tickets, demonstrate the design tools Aicher used to join individual elements to the collective: structural grids, a bold and animating color palette, and ingenious pictograms.
 Aicher's orderly and pleasant design nimbly carried the weight of modern German history as it repositioned the nation's hospitality on the world stage".